Structured Research Masters (MLitt) Programme – School of Sociology

 Transferable Skills Training

 As a Research graduate, your skill-set will naturally include the advanced research and analytical techniques required to undertake high level research in your field.
 You will also be expected to possess a range of transferable skills, relevant to the successful completion of your research project and to broader career development.
 Taught modules, online modules and workshops covering a wide range of transferable skills and research skills topics are available to assist you.
-Please visit transferable skills for further information.
+Please visit Research Student Training and Development for further information.

 Credits and Modules

 The UCD Structured PhD & Research Masters (MLitt) operate within a credit-based framework (270 credits for 3-year full-time, or 5-6 year part-time PhD and 180 credits for 2-year full-time MLitt).
 Of the 180 credits for the MLitt you must earn 30 credits by attending taught modules that develop your academic and transferable skills.
 Please see Masters modules available under our "Masters Programmes" in left hand column.

 The School runs PhD/MLitt Roundtable modules in research and theory (2.5 credits per semester) which students are encouraged to take.
-Students may also take modules from within the School’s taught Masters Programmes (10 credits per module) or from other programmes within the College of Human Sciences, including a wide range of modules in research methods.
+Students may also take modules from within the School’s taught Masters Programmes (10 credits per module) or from other programmes within the College of Social Sciences and Law, including a wide range of modules in research methods.

 Transfer from Research Masters to PhD Degree

 Research Masters students may transfer to Stage Two of a doctoral programme on successful completion of a transfer assessment following a minimum one calendar year period of registration to the Research masters degree programme and subject to any policy the University may establish.
 Further information and guidelines regarding doctoral programmes may be found in Sections 11 – 22 of the University Academic Regulations (Please see link to Academic Regulations below.)